aljoshare/commala/README.md

 > “Go then, there are other commits than these.”
 > — commala, probably

-commala is a commit linting tool that ensures that certain standards are met before you merge to keep your git history clean and consistent.
-Inspired by the The Dark Tower, commala is part of your Ka-tet, when you walk through the Wastelands of software development.
+commala is a commit linting tool that ensures that certain standards are met before you merge to keep your git history clean and consistent. commala is part of your Ka-tet, when you walk through the Wastelands of software development.

 ## Getting started